 MBA in Insurance and Risk Management is a 2-year postgraduate degree that is designed to provide students with in-depth knowledge and skills to navigate the complex world of insurance, financial risk, and compliance.
 The course combines both business management concepts along with specialized training in insurance operations, underwriting, actuarial science, and risk assessment.

 After completing this course, there are many job roles available that the candidate can pursue.
-Some of them are Risk Manager, Insurance Underwriter, Risk Consultant, Compliance Manager, Compliance Manager.
-The average salary you can earn after completing this course as a fresher ranges from INR 4 LPA – 6 LPA, and for experienced professionals, it can go up to INR 8 – 14 LPA.
+Some of them include Risk Manager, Insurance Underwriter, Risk Consultant, Compliance Manager, Compliance Manager.
+The average salary one can earn after completing this course as a fresher ranges from INR 4 LPA – 6 LPA, and for experienced professionals, it can go up to INR 8,00,000 – 14,00,000

 Table of Contents

-- MBA in Risk and Insurance Management Key Highlights
+- MBA in Insurance and Risk Management Key Highlights

-- What is an MBA in Risk and Insurance Management?
+- What is an MBA in Insurance and Risk Management?

-- Why Study an MBA in Risk and Insurance Management?
+- Why Study MBA in Insurance and Risk Management?

-- Who Should Study MBA in Risk and Insurance Management?
+- Who Should Study an MBA in Insurance and Risk Management?

-- MBA in Risk and Insurance Management Eligibility Criteria
+- MBA in Insurance and Risk Management Eligibility Criteria

-- MBA in Risk and Insurance Management Entrance Exam
+- MBA in Insurance and Risk Management Entrance Exam

-- MBA in Risk and Insurance Management Colleges in India
+- MBA in Insurance and Risk Management Colleges in India

-- MBA in Risk and Insurance Management Syllabus
+- MBA in Insurance and Risk Management Syllabus

 - MBA in Risk and Insurance Management Admission Process 2025